XCMer/larry-four-generator/README.md

 Also, I'm following a test-based approach for this version of Larry, so you should see a PHPUnit test suite for every code written.
 This was essential because parsing is tricky business, and the most obvious way to make sure it's working right is to run it.

+## Updates

+**31st May, 2013:** The parsing bit is done.
+All that is remaining for me is to write the code generation bit, which should be pretty straightforward.
+Since L4 has been made public, I'll try to expedite this.
+Laravel 4 looks really amazing.